 Taking care of an infant is different from taking care of a baby.
 Similarly, toddlers require different care and routines.
 But somehow I see many parents, including myself, forgetting these changes.
 We forget the boundaries differentiating the stages of childhood.
 As our babies grow, our parenting needs to grow as well.
 We need to stop doing things which we did for them when they were a baby.
 This is essential for their development and no way negligent.
 Our parents remembered these distinctions pretty well and did a great job raising us.

 So why are we falling behind despite the increased parenting awareness?
 Perhaps the answer lies is our overindulgent, hyper style of parenting.
 While we think we are doing good, we are far from it.
-In fact we are actually raising children who will grow into incapable adults unable to carry on with the mundane jobs of life like self care, maintaining friendships and keeping themselves happy.
+In fact we are actually raising children who will grow into incapable adults unable to carry on with the mundane jobs of life like self care, maintaining friendships, keeping themselves happy and solving problems by themselves.
 As I pondered over this kind of parenting, though borne purely out of love, I made a list for myself – a list of things I would not do for my child as a parent.

 1. Keep him entertained: No parent is responsible of keeping their children entertained through out the day.
 What parents are responsible is for providing safe, joyful and healthy environment.
 Once over 3years, it is the duty of the child to keep himself entertained for significant part of the day.
 Parents need to invest their time with children and not their entire days.

 2. Buy every toy on the block: Toys are essential for all round development of children and when we expect them to keep themselves entertained.
-But we need to distinguish wants from needs.
+I know choosing a right toy is a difficult task, so we need to distinguish wants from needs.
 Not every toy is necessary.
 Many toys we buy are actually never played by children.
 Most of the times, a child has one or two favorites which do just as well to keep her entertained as do 10 toys which are never taken off the shelves.

 3. Fight their battles: As children leave the safe confines of their home and enter school, they meet a lot more children.
 Each child has his unique upbringing and values.
 Some are very shy while others may be aggressive.
 Often, I see parents at a play date asking another child to share his/her toy with their child who is throwing a tantrum.
 This is unfair!
 No matter what, unless the parent feels that their child’s safety in being compromised, parents should stay away from resolving conflicts between children.
 This is the first social lesson they need.
 We should guide them, help them but not fight for them.